Thapelo-Nobatana/wireframing/README.md

 ---

 Wireframes should remain simple and focus on structure and flow—leaving detailed visual styling (like colors and fonts) to the next stage in the design process.

+## Types of Wireframes

+Wireframes can vary in complexity depending on the stage of the design process.
+The two most common types are **low-fidelity** and **high-fidelity** wireframes.

+### Low-Fidelity Wireframes

+Low-fidelity wireframes are basic sketches or outlines that focus on layout and structure without detailed design.
+They often use simple shapes, placeholders, and minimal text.

+**Characteristics:**
+- Hand-drawn or created with basic tools
+- No color, styling, or images
+- Focused on content placement and flow

+**When to Use:**
+- Early stages of design
+- Brainstorming and idea exploration
+- Rapid prototyping and feedback from stakeholders

+**Example Use Case:**
+Sketching a homepage layout on paper during a planning meeting.

+---

+### High-Fidelity Wireframes

+High-fidelity wireframes are detailed representations that closely resemble the final product.
+They include exact spacing, typography, and even some interactive elements.

+**Characteristics:**
+- Digitally designed using tools like Figma or Adobe XD
+- Includes detailed UI components
+- Often shows real or close-to-final content

+**When to Use:**
+- Later stages of design
+- Finalizing layout before development
+- Usability testing and stakeholder approval

+**Example Use Case:**
+Creating a clickable prototype for user testing.

+---

+## What Type of Wireframe is This?

+> _(You would replace this section with an actual image or file reference to your wireframe, and describe it here.)_

+**Type:** Low-Fidelity Wireframe

+**Explanation:**
+This wireframe uses simple boxes to represent images, text, and navigation areas.
+There are no colors or detailed design elements, making it ideal for early-stage planning and layout discussions.